 Nepal Structural Diary

-Nepal Structural Diary provides complete information about wonderful Nepal, from geographic to demographic diversity, based on its state structural details.
+Nepal Structural Diary provides complete information about the amazing Nepal, from its geographical to demographic diversity, based on its state structural details.

 • Geography: Nepal, Area 147,516 sq.
 Km is a landlocked country in the Himalayas famous for its stunning natural beauty and rich cultural heritage.
 It borders China in the north and India in the south, east, and west.
 Nepal is home to eight of the world’s ten tallest mountains, including Earth’s highest peak, Mount Everest.